basma-khalil/amado/README.md

 - Filter, sort, and search products by URL [using searchParams]
 - Checkout form
 - Back to top button
-- Skip to main content link
+- Skip to the main content link
 - Easy navigation
 - Responsive web design
 - Cross Browser Support